Elements-Agency/benjaminjyoung/content/artwork/okay/index.md

 aliases: [/okay]
 images: ['painting.jpg']
 videos: []
-tags: [persons hand, human anatomy, drawing, graphite pencil, realism, drawing art, figure art]
+tags: [human, hand, anatomy, drawing, graphite, pencil, realism, figure, black and white]
 ---

 **Okay** depicts a human hand, my hand, sketched in pencil with a focus on realism and attention to detail.
 It is positioned in a relaxed pose, resting to the side of my leg with the fingers slightly curled inward.
 I have taken care to render the textures and lines on the skin, showing the unique patterns and creases that can be found on a person’s palm and fingers.